Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Adams, Brian, and Randal Verbrugge.
 Location, Location, Structure Type: Rent Divergence within Neighborhoods.

-If a report has a series, include that after the title, concluding with a period.
-Continue the citation as before, with the website title, date, and URL.
-This concludes the citation.
+If a report is part of a series, include that after the title, concluding with a period.
+Continue the citation as before, with the website or organization, date, and URL.

 Bibliography Example: